kbogas/medknow/README.md

 **Note**: You will have to also install **MetaMap** for SemRep to work.

 ### Neo4j
-If you'd like to persist results in Neo4j you will have to pre-install in on your local machine.
+If you'd like to persist results in Neo4j you will have to pre-install it on your local machine.
 More details available on their [website](https://neo4j.com/).

+### MongoDB
+If you'd like to keep track of the sentences as found in each document/article, in order to retrieve them later you will have to pre-install MongoDB on your local machine.
+More details available on their [website](https://www.mongodb.com/).

 ### Python Modules
 This is pretty straightforward, the needed modules are located in *requirements.txt*.
 You can, either install them individually or better yet use [pip](https://pip.pypa.io/en/stable/) to install them in a bundle, by executing: